rcpch/digital-growth-charts-server/docs/about/awards-press-blogs.md

 # Awards, Press, Blogs, and other Mentions of the dGC Project

-## 2020 Health Tech Awards - **Best Health Tech Solution**
+## 2020 Health Tech Awards - **WINNER: "Best Health Tech Solution" Category**

-In the middle of the 2020 global coronavirus pandemic, we crafted the dGC project and went on to win the 202 Health Tech Award category for Best Health Tech Solution against a strong field of established health tech companies and NHS trusts.
+In the middle of the 2020 global coronavirus pandemic, we crafted the dGC project and went on to win the 2020 Health Tech Award category for Best Health Tech Solution against a strong field of established health tech companies and NHS trusts.
 It was heartening to see infrastructural projects like ours being recognised as the building blocks of incredible future clinical interfaces.

 ![htn-awards-winner-2020-logo.jpg](../_assets/_images/htn-awards-winner-2020-logo.jpg)
 [www.thehtn.co.uk/health-tech-awards-2020-live/](https://www.thehtn.co.uk/health-tech-awards-2020-live/)